Haivision/srt/docs/API.md

 This closes the socket and frees all its resources.
 Note that the true life of the socket does not end exactly after this function exits - some details are being finished in a separate "SRT GC" thread.
 Still, at least all shared system resources (such as listener port) should be released after this function exits.

 ### Important Remarks

-1. Please note that the use of SRT with `AF_INET6` has not been fully tested; use at your own risk.
-2. SRT uses the system UDP protocol as an underlying communication layer, and so it uses also UDP sockets.
+1. SRT uses the system UDP protocol as an underlying communication layer, and so it uses also UDP sockets.
 The underlying communication layer is used only instrumentally, and SRT manages UDP sockets as its own system resource as it pleases - so in some cases it may be reasonable for multiple SRT sockets to share one UDP socket, or for one SRT socket to use multiple UDP sockets.

-3. The term "port" used in SRT is occasionally identical to the term "UDP port".
+2. The term "port" used in SRT is occasionally identical to the term "UDP port".
 However SRT offers more flexibility than UDP (or TCP, the more logical similarity) because it manages ports as its own resources.
 For example, one port may be shared between various services.

 ## Binding and connecting

 Connections are established using the same philosophy as TCP, using functions with names and signatures similar to the BSD Socket API.
 What is new here is the _rendezvous_ mode.

 ### Synopsis